 Brock students must apply for, and may be granted, a Letter of Permission (LOP) from the Office of the Registrar before registering at another university.
 Consult the Brock Undergraduate Calendar for further information about Letters of Permission.
 Please note, a maximum of 5 credits may be taken on a Letter of Permission.
 Any remaining elective or context credit courses must be Brock University courses (online or on campus).

 A program plan is a valuable means of managing your Adult Education studies while you balance other demands for your time such as work, family and volunteer activities.
-Martha Davis is the Academic Advisor for Adult Education participants.
-She is here to work with you to develop a personalized academic study plan from year to year.
-You can reach her at firstname.lastname@example.org or 905 688 5550, x5911.
-Office hours are Monday to Friday, 8:30 a.m. to 4:30 p.m.
-She is also available via Skype: acadvisoraded
+Academic Advisors are here to work with you to develop a personalized academic study plan from year to year.
+They can be reached at email@example.com.
+Live Chat is also available at https://brocku.ca/education/student-resources/foe-advising-live-chat/

 You should start by speaking to your course instructor.
 Our instructors are talented adult educators with graduate academic credentials and significant professional experience.
 They can help you through challenges that you may encounter, and refer you to specialized supports when required.

-There is no guarantee of admission to graduate studies which can be offered to a candidate upon completion of the BEd in Adult Education.
+There is no guarantee of admission to graduate studies which can be offered to a candidate upon completion of the BA in Adult Education (Honours).
 Each university has different policies governing its admissions procedures, so it is the applicant’s responsibility to investigate each institution directly.
-If you would like further information regarding the MEd at Brock, please visit the Graduate Education page, email email@example.com or call 905 688 5550 x3340.
+If you would like further information regarding the MEd at Brock, please visit the Graduate Education page, email firstname.lastname@example.org or call 905 688 5550 x3340.